 1982 - The 1st 'Mobilise!' magazine was published.

-1982 - Hans Ruesch became Patron of NZAVS.
+1982 - Hans Ruesch became the Patron of NZAVS.

-1985 - NZAVS distributed computer software for simulation of certain animal tests to all NZ medial schools and universities, asking them for feedback.
+1985 - NZAVS distributed computer software for the simulation of certain animal tests to all NZ medical schools and universities, asking them for feedback.

-1987 - NZAVS launched its 2nd petition calling for the abolition of vivisection which received a total of 100,640 signatures.
+1987 - NZAVS launched its 2nd petition calling for the abolition of vivisection, which received 100,640 signatures.
 This was before social media, making it a huge achievement.

 1996 - Phil Clayton was appointed National Secretary.